chesslab/chess-server/docs/start.md

 ### `variant`

+The chess variant as described in the following options.

 - `960`
 - `capablanca`
 - `capablanca-fischer`
 - `classical`

 ### `mode`

+The game mode as described in the following options.

 - `fen` is used to start games from specific chess positions.
 - `san` is used to load games from the starting position.